-Percent of Motor Vehicle Crashes Involving a Teen Driver (15-17 years), 2010-2014 Motor vehicle crashes can happen to anyone, however, new teen drivers are at a high risk for causing motor vehicle
+Percent of Motor Vehicle Crashes Involving a Teen Driver (15-17 years), 2010-2014 Motor vehicle crashes can happen to anyone, however, new teen drivers are at a high risk for causing motor vehicle crashes31.
+Injuries due to motor vehicle crashes are a leading cause of death among children in the United States, many of which are preventable32.

-The built environment.
+The built environment,